DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Got hard hangs on EPKL dead keys on initial tests and suspected the DK Input fn, but it's probably innocent.
 		- CSGO experienced stuck keys in stress testing before, using https://keyboardchecker.com/ to show it.
 He reports that it's fixed now.
 	- You can hybridize a state-mapped layout type into state/VK by appending "2VK" to its layType.
 Example: For eD-type layouts, `layType = eD2VK`.
-		- This only affects the BaseLayout, so any mappings in layout.ini will work as before.
+		- This only affects the BaseLayout, so any mappings in Layout.ini will work as before.
 It allows, e.g., locale VK/State hybrids from existing state maps.
 		- In the Layout Settings GUI, you can only choose `eD2VK` whenever there is an `eD` option.
 For any other state-map types, edit the layout setting manually.
 	- Two new modifiers: SwiSh and FliCK!
 SwiSh ("Swiss Shift") corresponds to the Windows SGCaps modifier, and FliCK ("Flip Cap Key") is custom.
 		- To get a SwiSh modifier for instance, just map a key like you would for any modifier, to `Swish Modifier`.